quarkquartet/hugo-personal-source/content/en/post/strongCP/index.md

 summary: An introduction about strong CP problem and its solutions.
 Readers are assumed to have basic knowledge of quantum field theory, but not more.
 author: admin
 tags:
-  - Strong CP Problem
+  - strong CP problem
-  - Dark Matter
+  - dark Matter
-  - Parity
+  - parity
-  - Left-Right Symmetry
+  - left-right symmetry
-  - Physics
+  - physics
-  - Research
+  - research
-  - Baryogenesis
+  - baryogenesis
 date: '2023-08-13'
 reading_time: true
 # Optional external URL for project (replaces project detail page).